 Ajenti is a web-based control panel for managing systems (like Webmin, cPanel).
 It has a very beautiful and user-friendly interface.
 For personal use, Ajenti is freely available for under AGPLv3.
 For commercial use, you have to pay for a small amount regularly.

-This article will help you to install Ajenti control panel on Ubuntu and Debian systems.
-This article has been tested with Ubuntu 12.04 LTS only.
+This article will help you to install the Ajenti control panel on Ubuntu and Debian systems.
+This article has been tested with Debian 10 (Buster) only.

-Ajenti provides it own repository for installing its packages.
-Use one of following commands to add ajenti apt repository based on your operating system.
+Ajenti provides its own repository for installing its packages.
+Use one of the following commands to add Ajenti apt repository based on your operating system.

-On Debian – Ajenti requires Debian 6 or later.
-Debian 5 might work with Python 2.6 installed.
+On Debian – Ajenti requires Debian 8 or later.

-On Ubuntu – Ajenti requires ubuntu 12.04 Precise Pangolin.
+On Ubuntu – Ajenti requires ubuntu 16.04 or later.
 Previous releases might work with Python upgraded

 Step 2: Install Ajenti Control Panel

 After adding required repository in our system, Let’s install Ajenti control panel using following command.